-There are some simple controls that every hotel should have, yet many hotels fail in these areas when internal audit comes around.
+There are some simple controls that every hotel should have, yet many hotels fail in these areas when the internal audit comes around.
 Here are some highlights:

 1. Make sure that the General Cashier does not perform any accounts payable or accounts receivable functions.
 This is especially tough in small hotels that may only have one employee in their accounting office.
 In a small hotel, we recommend having the Sales Admin or Front Desk Manager be the General Cashier… anyone who does not do A/P or A/R. If a General Cashier has access to A/P or A/R, it makes it incredibly easy to steal cash.

 2. Require the General Cashier to take a vacation each year and have their job functions assumed by another associate.
 Quite often, a cashier will not want someone else to handle their job duties or to take a vacation at all.
 This is often a red flag that the cashier is committing fraud and afraid of someone looking closely at his/her work.

 3. Make sure that every bank in the hotel (including the main safe) is audited on a surprise basis at least once per month.
 This one is the most basic of basic controls yet many hotels do not do this.
 They typically find out of a cash shortage when an employee with a bank is terminated.
 This is especially important when it comes to the main safe.
 If it is not audited frequently on a surprise basis, it makes it so much easier for the cashier to steal or borrow money.

 4. The drop safe should require two people to open.
 We like the drop safes that need a key and a combination.
 The combination should be kept by the General Cashier and the key should be kept by a separate person.